dong-w/Replication-IST/README.md

 #### *Nara Institute of Science and Technology, Japan*

 ## Abstract
 Context: Contemporary code review tools are a popular choice for software quality assurance.
-Using these tools, reviewers are able to post a \textit{linkage} between two patches during a review discussion.
+Using these tools, reviewers are able to post a linkage between two patches during a review discussion.
 Large development teams that use a review-then-commit model risk being unaware of these linkages.

 Objective: Our objective is to first explore how patch linkage impacts the review process.
 We then propose and evaluate models that detect patch linkage based on realistic time intervals.